-The Company segregates cash, certificates of deposit, short-term investments purchased under agreements to resell, and securities owned according to the regulatory standards of Rule 15c3-3 of the Securities and Exchange Act of 1934.
+The Company segregates cash, certificates of deposit, short-term investments purchased under agreements to resell and securities owned according to the regulatory standards of Rule 15c3-3 of the Securities and Exchange Act of 1934.
 These assets are held in segregated accounts and are exclusively for the benefit of clients.
 Cash is held in money market deposit accounts at banks.
 Short-term investments are purchased under agreements to resell and are carried at the amounts at which the securities will subsequently be resold, as specified in the related agreements and consist of U.S. treasuries and securities guaranteed by the U.S. government.
+Segregated securities owned consist of securities guaranteed by the U.S. government.